zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The word “inbox” (inbox) was originally used – and still is, or could be – to describe a physical box that you have in an office,  say, where people put things for you to look at or do.
 When you’re done with thi ngs or you want to send them to someone else within an office, you put them in y our “outbox.”
 Well, we’ve taken those terms from the business world and “impo rted” them, we might say, into our modern vocabulary about technology.

 I say that once I “turn on,” or start up, “my compu ter and look at my inbox, I get sucked into reading and responding to emails.”
-The expression “to get sucked (sucked) into” something means to be forced to do s omething or to be persuaded to do something even though you don’t really want t o do it.
-It might actually be something that you enjoy, but you don’t have time t o do.
+The expression “to get sucked (sucked) into” something means to be forced to do s omething or to be persuaded to do something even though you don’t really want to do it.
+It might actually be something that you enjoy, but you don’t have time to do.

 If you are at work and you like to watch cat videos  on YouTube, you might watch one of them and get sucked into watching 10 of them .
 It’s almost like you are addicted to that particular activity, so you keep d oing it even though you know you shouldn’t be doing that.
 You can also get sucke d into a “negative situation,” a situation that you don’t want to be a part of.
 That ’s really what I mean in saying that “I get sucked into reading and responding to e mails.”
 “Email,” of course, is short for “electronic mail,” and you probably know what that is if you’re listening to this podcast.